Droogans/unmaintainable-code/README.md

 #### Cargill's Quandary

 Take advantage of Cargill's quandary (I think this was his) "any design problem can be solved by adding an additional level of indirection, except for too many levels of indirection."
 Decompose OO programs until it becomes nearly impossible to find a method which actually updates program state.
-Better yet, arrange all such occurrences to be activated as callbacks from by traversing pointer forests which are known to contain every function pointer used within the entire system.
+Better yet, arrange all such occurrences to be activated as callbacks by traversing pointer forests which are known to contain every function pointer used within the entire system.
 Arrange for the forest traversals to be activated as side-effects from releasing reference counted objects previously created via deep copies which aren't really all that deep.

 #### Packratting